Powering a Changing World

 The Geophysics Department at Mines is helping define the future of energy balance in the world.
 Come work with us in this fascinating and exciting field that makes the world a better place.

-Energy and fossil fuels have facilitated and accelerated the growth of humankind.
-The modern lifestyles we enjoy today are thanks to these resources.
-The US has shifted from a major importer of these global resources to a position as the largest producer in the world.
+Energy development has facilitated and accelerated the growth of humankind.
+The US has shifted from a major importer of global energy resources to a position as the largest producer in the world.
 The shift is attributed to the development of unconventional resources with new technologies such as hydraulic fracturing.
-Colorado School of Mines provides key contributions to this energy revolution with advancements in applied research and innovation to effectively and responsibly develop these resources.
+Colorado School of Mines has provided key contributions to this energy revolution with advancements in applied research and innovation to effectively and responsibly develop these resources.

-Major oil and gas operators (such as Chevron, Exxon, Shell, Apache) and service companies (such as Schlumberger, Halliburton, DUG, OptaSense) provide support and field projects, and the Geophysics department works closely with the Petroleum Engineering and Geology departments on campus, collaborating on multiple joint projects.
+Major oil and gas operators and service companies provide support and field projects, and the Geophysics Department works closely with the Petroleum Engineering and Geology departments on campus, collaborating on multiple joint projects.
 These projects range from unconventional resources to conventional offshore exploration and production.

 We are also active in areas of renewable and alternative energy sources such as geothermal energy.
 Geothermal is a renewable energy source thanks to the almost unlimited amount of heat generated by the Earth’s core .
 Geophysical techniques can help discover and understand geothermal reservoirs.
 Faults that allow for the circulation of hot fluids deep in the earth can be seen through seismic methods or electrical or electromagnetic methods.